jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 applications.

 # 5 Implementation Details
-## 5.1 Initialization and Start of Device Drivers
+## 5.1 Initialization of device drivers
-In order to implement the 802.15.4 abstraction on top of a device driver, it is required to separate the initialization process of the device in two
+In order to implement the 802.15.4 abstraction on top of a device driver, it is required an initialization procedure that performs the following tasks:
-stages:
-- Init: This stage sets up the device driver (analogue to the current `xxx_setup` functions) and puts it in a state that minimizes power consumption.
-- Start: This stage is intended to be triggered during network interface initialization (e.g. via `ifconfig up`) to put the device in a state where it is ready to operate (enable IRQ lines, turn on the transceiver, etc).

-Explicitly separating the Init and Start process is more efficient in terms of power consumption, because a network stack might take some time to set an interface up.
-The `radio_ops` interface provides a "start" function that should be mapped to the devices Start function proposed above.
+1. Set up IRQ callback
+2. Reset the device
+3. Confirm connectivity and perform self tests
+4. Bring device into a low power state
+5. Set up IRQs and disable them to use less power.

+The `radio_ops` interface provides an "on" function that turns on the device and enables interrupts.
+It is expected that the upper layer will call this function to enable the radio device, if the initialization procedure succeeded.

 ## 5.2 Transceiver States
 Following the IEEE802.15.4 PHY definition, there are three generic transceiver